sagidana/fork/README.md

 ### The Grammar

-Treesitter enable us to parse th code file and get its Abstraxt Syntax Tree (AST) in a fast, flexible, and efficiant way.
+Treesitter enable us to parse th code file and get its Abstract Syntax Tree (AST) in a fast, flexible, and efficiant way.
 But this is not enough, the themes uses a seperate terminology to map a style to an element inside a file.
 Something need to map between Treesitter's AST and the Theme's terminology.